 In 1853 this group of faithful Episcopalians formally incorporated as St. John’s Church in the Diocese of New York, and in 1854, upon completion of the new brick schoolhouse down the street, the vestry leased the old schoolhouse and used it as a place of worship.
 By 1870 there was a movement to disband the then church building and to build a new one in a different location.
 However, in 1880 the vestry voted to simply purchase the lot next door and move the church uphill a bit, thereby allowing for the construction of a rectory on the former church site.

-In the early years of the 20th century, the current chancel was built, a new altar and the beautiful Tiffany-style windows were installed, gaslights were converted to the Gothic lanterns, and an organ was installed in the early years of the 20th century.
-The church in which we worship today is much as it was at the turn of the 19th century.
+In the early years of the 20th century, the current chancel was built, a new altar, an organ and beautiful Tiffany-style windows were installed.
+In addition, gaslights were converted to the Gothic lanterns.
+Today's infrastructure is much as it was at the turn of the 19th century.
 The historic roots of St. John’s remain a powerful underpinning for the church today, and additions and changes are made with great respect for the legacy of the church’s forbearers.
 We treasure and respect the rich history of our church.